The Magic Flute: Orchestration

 The work is scored for two flutes (one doubling on piccolo), two oboes, two clarinets (doubling basset horns), two bassoons, two horns, two trumpets, three trombones (alto, tenor, and bass), timpani and strings.
 It also requires a four-part chorus for several numbers (notably the finales of each act).
 Mozart also called for a stromento d'acciaio (instrument of steel) to perform Papageno's magic bells.
 This instrument has since been lost to history, though modern day scholars believe it to be a keyed glockenspiel, which is usually replaced with a celesta in modern-day performances.

 Charles Rosen has remarked on the character of Mozart's orchestration:

 Die Zauberflöte has the greatest variety of orchestral color that the eighteenth century was to know; the very lavishness, however, is paradoxically also an economy as each effect is a concentrated one, each one—Papageno's whistle, the Queen of the Night's coloratura, the bells, Sarastro's trombones, even the farewell in scene 1 for clarinets and pizzicato strings—a single dramatic stroke."

 Synopsis

 Overture

 The overture, composed after the other parts of the opera were complete, begins with a solemn three-chord sequence from the brass, associated with the Priests of the Temple of Wisdom.
 (The number three is highly significant in Freemasonry and recurs as the number of ladies, boys and temples.)
-It transitions in an adagio to a lively fugue in E-flat major.
+It transitions in an adagio to a lively fugue in E♭ major.

 Halfway through, there is a false ending.
-After another three-chord brass sequence, the fugue resumes in E-flat minor, returning to E-flat major.
+After another three-chord brass sequence, the fugue resumes in E♭ minor, returning to E♭ major.